NullVoxPopuli/eslint-configs/.changeset/metal-jobs-repeat.md

 change the default of having prettierIntegration turned off -- because in order for prettier to parse gjs / gts, we use this plugin: https://github.com/gitKrystan/prettier-plugin-ember-template-tag But that plugin is incompatible with eslint-plugin-prettier.

+The https://github.com/NullVoxPopuli/eslint-configs/ monorepo serves as an example for how to set up separate format and lint commands if that is unfamiliar.